Walter Kasper: Cardinal

 He was elevated to the cardinalate by Pope John Paul II in the consistory of 21 February 2001, as Cardinal-Deacon of Ognissanti in Via Appia Nuova.

 Kasper was one of a dozen or more like-minded cardinals and bishops who met annually from 1995 to 2006 in St. Gallen, Switzerland, to discuss reforms with respect to the appointment of bishops, collegiality, bishops' conferences, and the primacy of the papacy as well as the Church's approach to sexual morality.
 They differed among themselves in varying degrees, but shared the view that Cardinal Joseph Ratzinger was not the candidate they hoped to see elected at the next conclave.

 Upon the death of John Paul II on 2 April 2005, Kasper and all major Vatican officials automatically lost their positions pending the election of a new pope.
 He was a cardinal elector in the 2005 papal conclave.
 On the following 21 April, Pope Benedict XVI confirmed him as President of the Pontifical Council for Promoting Christian Unity.

 On 21 February 2011 he was promoted to Cardinal-Priest, having made the option for such.
 Therefore, the church of Ognissanti became a pro hac vice title, but will again be a cardinal diaconate for his future successor there.

 Kasper was the oldest cardinal eligible to vote in the Papal conclave of 2013, having been 79 when the Papacy became vacant.
-His 80th birthday was on 5 March 2013, a few days after the resignation of Pope Benedict XVI.
+His 80th birthday was on 5 March 2013, five days after the resignation of Pope Benedict XVI, on 28 February 2013.
 His eligibility to serve as an elector ended when that conclave concluded.